02032869239

 12 years

-I got a call from that number at around 9:20 PM last night.
-The chap was incredibly pushy, claiming that there was a security problem with my computer.
-I hung up straight away without hesitation.
+Got a call from this number around 9.20pm last night.
+The bloke kept going on about some security problem with my computer.
+I just hung up straight away.

 12 years